 If caught early enough, a low carbohydrate, ketogenic diet has the potential to prevent and even reverse type 2 diabetes.
 Here is a good source for how keto can put type 2 diabetes in remission.

 So enjoy this keto food pyramid and good luck on your weight loss journey.
-If you need any tips or have any questions, here are some keto diet frequently asked questions answered.
+If you have any questions, here is a comprehensive keto diet beginners guide.